rapolunagarjuna/rapolunagarjuna/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+I have 5 years of experience in software development.
+Completed my master's in computer science.

 - 🔭 I’m currently working on building an app which can gamify being motivated.
 - Trying to maintain a streak on Leetcode